 Of course, everyone has their own preference and even sports journalists may become slightly biased when writing about such subjects.
 However, the most profound factor in selecting the correct brand for you and your needs is trial and error.

 But which brands are best and which are really the TOP ski brands?

 One of the most trusted and well-established brands is Rossignol.

 They have been in business since 1907 and are headquartered in the kernel of the French Alps.
-Rossignol have one of the most loyal customer bases in the skiing world and also own Dynastar and Look.
+Rossignol has one of the most loyal customer bases in the skiing world and also own Dynastar and Look.

-Rossignol used to base themselves around ski racing, however have moved into all areas of skiing more recently.
+Rossignol used to base themselves around ski racing, however, have moved into all areas of skiing more recently.
 They have historically been at the forefront of ski technology and constantly progress ski technology for all.

 They are perfect for almost any skier who possesses a skill-set above that of a beginner, whether you live (and love) on or off of the piste!